Alkisum/SofaTime/README.md

 ## Usage

-+ Set the IP address, the port and the password to access VLC
++ Set the IP address, the port and the password to access VLC.
+More information: [VLC HTTP interface documentation](https://wiki.videolan.org/documentation:modules/http_intf/)
 + Use VLC's basic controls remotely